MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Fixes for \<xkeycheck.h> keyword enforcement

-The standard library's macro replacing a keyword enforcement \<xkeycheck.h> was fixed to emit the actual problem keyword detected rather than a generic message.
+The standard library's enforcement in \<xkeycheck.h> for macros replacing a keyword was fixed.
+The library now emits the actual problem keyword detected rather than a generic message.
 It also supports C++20 keywords, and avoids tricking IntelliSense into saying random keywords are macros.

 ### Allocator types no longer deprecated